 Out in the wild, where beasts roam free, there are always some you avoid and some you can tame.
 Well, oddly enough, cars also fall under a similar category.
 There are some cars that you just can’t tame.
 But thankfully, we can control all cars if you know how to drive them.
-This time, we take a look at the BMW M6 GT3 and discover ways to not only tame the beast but to get the maximum out of it.

 Introduction to the BMW M6 GT3

 Launched in 2016, the M6 GT3 is based on the BMW M6 Coupé.
 The car is powered by a modified 4.4-litre V8 engine with the iconic BMW Motorsport M Twinpower Turbo technology.
 It has a transaxle 6-speed sequential transmission allowing the vehicle to produce up to 550bhp.
 With a total weight of 1,300 kilos, the GT3 is the quickest M6 out there.